 Closest Tube Station: Borough or Elephant & Castle

 Enjoy great food, drink and music at Flat Iron Square.
 I have to admit that I only found this cool little street food market in London Bridge a couple of months ago, but it’s really quite brilliant.

-Sitting in the shadow of the Shard, the market offers pretty much every cuisine imaginable, great wines at Tap & Bottle and a live music venue Omeara.
+Sitting in the railway arches between Southwark and London Bridge, the market offers pretty much every cuisine imaginable, great wines at Tap & Bottle and a live music venue Omeara.
 That’s Saturday night sorted then.

 Opening Hours: Vary from trader to trader

 Read More: Time to Discover Flat Iron Square